vatnz-dev/sops/docs/enroute/NAK.md

 While descent is normally provided by OHA, NAK may descend aircraft to `FL200` without coordination from OHA.

 !!! note
-    Note that while NZWU, NZOH and NZPM sit within the lateral bounds of NAK, any required coordination shall be done with OH TMA.
+    Note that while NZWU, NZOH and NZPM sit within the lateral bounds of NAK, any required coordination shall be done with OH TMA if online.

 ### KAI